 Add kids, a career, and basic necessities of life, and caregiving essentially turns into a second job when dealing with insurance, medications, doctors’ visits, and other needs in their spare time.

-- The Adult-Child Caregiver, who faces the complications of both caring for their parent(s) while also managing their own schedule and raising their family and
+- The Adult-Child Caregiver, who faces the complications of both caring for their parent(s) and managing their schedule and raising their family

-- The Crisis Manager, who faces a loved one in a medical emergency, thrown into emotional and potential choas with long term effects ranging from insurance claims to hospital bills, rehabilitatoin and potential life-long chronic conditions.
+- The Crisis Manager, who faces a loved one in a medical emergency, is thrown into emotional and potential chaos with long-term effects ranging from insurance claims to hospital bills, rehabilitation, and potential life-long chronic conditions.